ispras/dedoc/docs/source/dedoc_api_usage/api.rst

         This type is used for choosing a specific structure constructor after document structure extraction.

     * - return_format
-      - json, pretty_json, html, tree
+      - json, pretty_json, html, plain_text, tree
       - json
       - The output format of the result data.
         The document structure from a structure constructor (see :class:`~dedoc.data_structures.ParsedDocument`)